Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Hit Points at Higher Levels:** 1d8 (or 5) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
 - **Saving Throws:** Choose one from Constitution, Strength, or Charisma.
+If you already have this proficiency, you instead gain proficiency in one saving throw of your choice.
 - **Skills:** Choose one from Deception or Intimidation.
+You gain proficiency in that skill.
 If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
 If you already do so, you can add 1d4 to any ability check you make using that skill.

 ### Demonic Strength
 At 21st level, your Charisma score is increased to 20 if it is not already higher.
 Additionally, you add your Charisma modifier (minimum 1) to any melee attack attack roll, saving throw, or ability check you make using your Strength modifier.
 If you hit a creature with an attack roll that uses your Strength modifier for its attack and damage rolls, you can move the target up to 15 feet in a direction of your choice.